 (f) Self-Reported Incidents.

-(1) A facility must report a fire to DADS as follows:
+(1) A facility must report a fire to HHSC as follows:

 (A) by calling 1-800-458-9858 immediately after the fire; and

-(B) by submitting a completed DADS form titled "Fire Report for Long Term Care Facilities" within 15 calendar days after the fire.
+(B) by submitting a completed HHSC form titled "Fire Report for Long Term Care Facilities" within 15 calendar days after the fire.

-(2) A facility must report an emergency situation that caused the death or serious injury of a resident to DADS as follows:
+(2) A facility must report an emergency situation that caused the death or serious injury of a resident to HHSC as follows:

 (A) by calling 1-800-458-9858 immediately after the death or serious injury; and

-(B) by submitting a completed DADS form titled " DADS Provider Investigation Report" within 5 working days after making the telephone report required by paragraph (2)(A) of this subsection.
+(B) by submitting a completed HHSC form titled "HHSC Provider Investigation Report" within 5 working days after making the telephone report required by paragraph (2)(A) of this subsection.

+(g) Emergency Response System.

+(1) The facility administrator and director of nurses must enroll in an emergency communication system in accordance with instructions from HHSC.

+(2) The facility must respond to requests for information received through the emergency communication system in the format established by HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES